notohh/snowflake/modules/README.md

 name            | description
 --------------- | -----------
-`default`       | used for commonly shared modules `fonts`         | font handling
+`prometheus`    | has default prometheus config for all hosts, along with exporters for select hosts `default`       | used for commonly shared modules `fonts`         | font handling
 `greetd`        | login manager